Photo from Unsplash

 Evening

-He is good operatively.
-All His works are good in the most eminent degree.
-He suggests good thoughts, prompts good actions, reveals good truths, applies good promises, assists in good attainments, and leads to good results.
-There is no spiritual good in all the world—of which He is not the author and sustainer; and heaven itself will owe the perfect character of its redeemed inhabitants to His work.
+He is good in His work.
+Everything He does is supremely good.
+He gives us good thoughts, prompts good actions, reveals good truths, applies good promises, helps us achieve good, and leads us to good results.
+There is no spiritual good in all the world that He is not the source and sustainer of.
+And heaven itself will be full of saints made perfect by His work.

 Morning and Evening - February 16